Evergreens for around your home

 How to Care for Evergreens around your home

-Evergreens are highly valued plants in the landscape because of their year round colour and interest they provide.
+Evergreens are highly valued plants because of their year round colour and interest they provide.
 There are different types of evergreens as follows:

 - Pines, spruce and fir have needles